EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

      export EV_INSTANCE_CONFIG_PATH=<Path to your HotPocket instance configuration file>
      ```

 4. Now you are ready to acquire an Evernode instance.
+Use the `acquire` command and pass the XRPL address of the host to acquire an instance from as a parameter.
+You can check the available hosts by using the [hosts page](https://dashboard.evernode.org/#/hosts) or the [`list` command](../evdevkit/index.md#advanced-usage).

-   - Run following command to acquire.
+   - Run the following command to acquire.
+Replace `<host XRPL address>` with the host address.
      ```bash
-     evdevkit acquire
+     evdevkit acquire <host XRPL address>
      ```
-   - This will create an Evernode instance in a random host and outputs the instance details
+   - This will create an Evernode instance in the host and outputs the instance details
      ```bash
      ...
      Instance created! {